There is too much at stake for an enterprise retailer to let legacy tech come between them and their data

 Especially at the enterprise level, effective marketing for retail is incredibly challenging and competitive.
 There are so many talented, experienced people doing it well for their companies that you can’t afford to deliver a below-par customer experience or someone else will draw the loyalty of your customers.

 That’s why it’s never been more imperative that retailers invest in technology that will empower their marketing teams to put their talent and creativity to use rather than bogging them down in operational tasks that don’t bring in revenue.
-Our data-first customer marketing platform is perfect for marketers who want to deliver a richer, more personalized customer experience, and we have deep familiarity with the challenges enterprise retailers face every day.
-Here are a few examples of how MessageGears’ customer marketing platform can transform retail marketers’ work.
+Our data-first customer engagement platform is perfect for marketers who want to deliver a richer, more personalized customer experience, and we have deep familiarity with the challenges enterprise retailers face every day.
+Here are a few examples of how MessageGears’ customer engagement platform can transform retail marketers’ work.

 Smarter cross-channel journeys

 Easily build single customer journeys that take into account email, mobile push, and SMS

 With no data lag issues, send abandoned cart campaigns at the right time to bring customers back

 Reach customers with highly relevant messages on the channel they prefer every time